Mar 23 2009

 How to Eliminate Aluminum From the Body

 • Stop using common antiperspirants.
-Switch to mineral-based antiperspirants, or even better, a natural deodorant which does not block the sweat glands.
+Switch to mineral-based antiperspirants, or even better, a natural deodorant, which does not block the sweat glands.
 I use the crystal salt deodorant and add about an ounce of colloidal silver.

 • Reduce your exposure to environmental toxins in general.
 Especially do not drink from Aluminum cans.

 • Further educate yourself on the toxins present in many of your personal care products.
-Remember, once ingested, aluminum can negatively effect the kidneys, brain, lungs, liver and thyroid.
+Remember, once ingested, aluminum can negatively affect the kidneys, brain, lungs, liver and thyroid.
 It also competes with calcium for absorption, leading to reduced skeletal mineralization.

 • If you have been using an aluminum-laden antiperspirant for some time, or drinking from aluminum cans, it is a good idea to do a heavy metal cleanse.
 The goal is to flush them out before they have time to do serious damage to your body.